-The City of Sterling Heights purchases its drinking water from the GLWA, and with the Great Lakes as our water source and proven treatment technologies, the GLWA consistently delivers safe drinking water to our community.
-The City of Sterling Heights operates the system of water mains that carry this water to your home's service line.
+With the Great Lakes as our water source and proven treatment technologies, the GLWA consistently delivers safe drinking water to our community.
+Sterling Heights operates the system of water mains that carry this water to your homes service line.

 This year's Water Quality Report highlights the performance of GLWA and the City of Sterling Heights water professionals in delivering some of the nation's best drinking water.
 Together, we remain committed to protecting public health and maintaining open communication with the public about our drinking water.